sfigg/commercialization-public/manufacture/desktop/work-with-product-keys-and-activation-auth-phases.md

 # Work with Product Keys and Activation

-You can enter a product key during an automated installation of Windows® by including it in your answer file.
+You can enter a product key during an automated installation of Windows by including it in your answer file.

 You can also use product keys to select an image to install during an automated Windows installation.